weijieyong/UR_kinematics_calib/README.md

 ---

-**Note on current IK Implementation:**
+## IK Implementation Status

+**Current Limitations:**
-- The current inverse kinematics (IK) solver may converge at local minima depending on the initial guess provided.
-This is a known limitation of the present approach.
+- The current inverse kinematics (IK) solver uses a numerical optimization approach that may converge at local minima
+- Results are sensitive to the initial joint configuration guess
+- While accurate when converged correctly, the solver can produce suboptimal solutions in certain configurations

+**Future Plans:**
-- **Future Plan:** There are plans to integrate a more robust IK solver to improve reliability and global convergence.
+- Integrate more robust IK solvers to improve reliability and global convergence
-- **Analytical IK Research:** A [summary](docs/Summary-Deep-Research.pdf) on analytical IK using calibrated data has been added, based on Deep Research by ChatGPT.
+- Evaluating industry-standard options including:
+  - [QuIK](https://github.com/steffanlloyd/quik) - An ultra-fast and highly robust kinematics library for C++ or ROS2 using DH parameters.
+  - [TRAC-IK](https://bitbucket.org/traclabs/trac_ik) - Enhanced solver with better convergence than KDL's default
+- Continue research on analytical methods for calibrated UR robots

+**Research Resources:**
+- [Analytical IK Research Summary](docs/Summary-Deep-Research.pdf) - Investigation into analytical IK approaches for calibrated parameters

 ---

 ## Project Structure